ZacBlanco/zacblanco.github.io/education/data-structures/study-group.md

 Also you should attempt to do find the number of failures on your own.
 It makes for good practice.
 I suggest using drawings as they are quite helpful.

+<div id="session-5"></div>

+## Session 5 - Exam Review

+We just went over problems pertaining to linked lists, stacks, and queues.

+No notes this week.

+<div id="session-10"></div>

+## Session 6 - Exam 2 Review

+Sorry I haven't been able to post any notes until now.
+My exams got the best of me.

+The topics covered for exam 2 are:

+- Binary Search Trees
+- Binary Trees, AVL Trees
+- Huffman Coding
+- Hash Tables

+**Binary Search Trees**

+Binary search trees are derived from arrays of numbers an represent the different paths that the binary search can taking when looking for a